 Enbridge is undertaking an expansion of the Alberta Clipper line between Hardisty, Alberta and the Canada/United States border near Gretna, Manitoba.
 The scope of the project consists of two phases that involve the addition of pumping horsepower to raise the capacity of the Alberta Clipper line from 450,000 bpd to 800,000 bpd.
 The initial phase to increase capacity from 450,000 bpd to 570,000 bpd was completed in the third quarter of 2014 at an estimated capital cost of approximately \$0.2 billion.
-The second phase to increase capacity from 570,000 bpd to 800,000 bpd is expected to be completed in the third quarter of 2015 at an expected cost of approximately \$0.5 billion.
-The estimated cost of the entire expansion is approximately \$0.7 billion, with expenditures to date of approximately \$0.5 billion.
-Receipt of the applicable regulatory approvals on EEP's portion of the mainline system expansion has been delayed.
-EEP continues to work with regulatory authorities; however, the timing of the Federal regulatory approval cannot be determined at this time.
-A number of temporary system optimization actions have been undertaken to substantially mitigate any impact on throughput associated with any delays in obtaining applicable regulatory approvals.
+The second phase to increase capacity from 570,000 bpd to 800,000 bpd was completed in July 2015 at an expected cost of approximately \$0.5 billion.
+The total cost of the entire expansion is approximately \$0.7 billion.
+Receipt of the final regulatory approval on EEP's portion of the mainline system expansion has been delayed.
+EEP continues to work with regulatory authorities; however, the timing of the federal regulatory approval cannot be determined at this time.
+A number of temporary system optimization actions have been undertaken to substantially mitigate any impact on throughput associated with this delay.
 See Growth Projects - Commercially Secured Projects - Sponsored Investments - Enbridge Energy Partners, L.P. - Lakehead System Mainline Expansion.